prologos1/minidocker/README.md

 # minidocker
-Docker container with Apache + PHP 8.3, mysqli, pdo, sqlite3, ssh2, xdebug
+Docker container with Apache + PHP 8.3, mysqli, pdo, sqlite3, cURL, ssh2, xdebug

 It is minimal docker setup for PHP development.